 In general, Barcelona is a safe city – although it is home to a lot of pickpockets.
-Drunken tourists make for a very easy target for them, so be sensible with your stuff when you’re out at night.
+Drunken tourists make a very easy target for them.
+Pay attention to your stuff when you’re out at night.

 So, where are the best places for nightlife in Barcelona?

 So glad you asked!

 I’ve got you some of my favorite places.
 Get on your dancing shoes and get ready for a CRAZY night out, Barcelona style.